willfinnigan/RetroBioCat-2/docs/single_step_retrosynthesis.md

 ## RetroBioCat expander - example usage

-For stand-alone usage, all expanders have a .get_reactions(smi) method which takes a target SMILES does a single retrosynthesis step, producing [Reactions](data_model.md#reaction).
+For stand-alone usage, all expanders have a .get_reactions(smi) method which takes a target SMILES and does a single retrosynthesis step, producing [Reactions](data_model.md#reaction).

 ```python